 When I realised the only way to get my dream dress would be to create it.
 I wanted to really enjoy that experience and work closely with someone to achieve it.

 I think through my research (which was in the depths of lockdown, so it was extensive as I had very little else to do!)
 I found that Cynthia Grafton-Holt’s name (https://www.cynthiagraftonholt.com/) had popped up frequently.
-Having looked at her own designs and read about her extensive design experience, I thought she would be the best person to work with!
+Having looked at her designs and read about her extensive design experience, I thought she would be the best person to work with!
 We met on Zoom and discussed my vision.
 We had a natural, comfortable rapport and just clicked.
-She took all the ideas I had and made them a reality – plus elevated them to create something that was so unique, and so ‘me’ – it couldn’t have been more perfect.
+She took all the ideas I had and made them a reality – plus elevated them to create something so unique, and so ‘me’ – it couldn’t have been more perfect.

 The weather was perfect for a pool party!

 Tom wanted to get some musicians alongside our DJ, rather than a wedding band, and they were incredible.
 We had only about 80 guests at our wedding, and they made it feel like you were front row at a huge festival.
 They were such a vibe.
-Unbelievable performers and our wedding quicky descended into chaos as soon as people got on the dancefloor!
+Unbelievable performers and our wedding quickly descended into chaos as soon as people got on the dancefloor!

-We got married at Chateau Les Carrasses in France.
+We got married at Chateau les Carrasses in France.

 How did the pandemic impact your wedding plans?
 Did you have to make changes to the plan?

 Hahahaha!
 We had to reschedule our Wedding four times.
-Initially we had booked a September 2020 wedding.
+Initially, we had booked a September 2020 wedding.
 We literally went to the venue to pick our menu etc. and the day we landed back in London, the city went into lockdown.

 With my family all living in Australia, and the borders being closed for as long as they were, it made picking a date difficult.
-Our venue was so fantastic over that time period.
-I know there were so many other couples who lost deposits, or their venues went out of business during Covid.
+Our venue was so fantastic over that period.
+I know there were so many other couples who lost deposits, or whose venues went out of business during Covid.
 We were so lucky that they allowed us to change the date and hosted an amazing weekend when we were finally able to get there!

 Describe what you wanted from your big day, the things that are important to you both? the details, design aesthetics, the feel etc?

 Ha!
-This was easy – anyone who knows me will tell you that I love Ivory, gold & beige, ambient lighting and candles.
+This was easy – anyone who knows me will tell you I love Ivory, gold & beige, ambient lighting and candles.
 So that’s basically what we went with.

 Tom and I are very social, we love eating, drinking and spending time with our friends

 We had asked people to spend three days with us abroad.
 So it was important to us that the whole weekend just felt like a big, group holiday for everyone without too much structure or fuss.
 Tom and I are very social, we love eating, drinking and spending time with our friends.
-We really wanted this to be a party where our guests felt relaxed and comfortable, and it was.
+We wanted this to be a party where our guests felt relaxed and comfortable, and it was.